crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Actually, they are part of the randomness design goal.
 In this case, they also serve as additional motivation: in many situations, the OOD monster can be survived somehow, and the mental bond with the character will then surely grow.
-OOD monsters also help to keep players on their toes by making shallow, or cleared, levels still not trivial.
+OOD monsters also help to keep players on their toes by making shallow levels still not trivial.
 In a similar vein, early trips to the Abyss are not deficits: there's more than one way out, and successfully escaping is exciting for anyone.

 ########################################
 Appendices